The Problem:

 Here are some of the different types of financing and leasing options available when purchasing a trailer:

 Commercial leasing is especially good at generating revenue right away since there's usually no down payment required (or only a small one).
-This means that while many businesses choose this route when they need equipment immediately but can't afford it all at once—you'll probably want this option if you have an idea but still need some time before being able to invest in new equipment outright.
+Many businesses choose this route when they need equipment immediately but can't afford it all at once.
+You'll probably want this option if you have an idea, but still need some time before being able to invest in new equipment outright.

 Asset-based lending is a way for small businesses to get financing by using the value of their property as collateral.
 This option can be appealing because it doesn't require you to put up your personal assets as collateral.